Rise-Vision/rise-data-financial/README.md

 - **label**: ( string ): An optional label key for the text that will appear in the template editor.
 See 'Labels' section above.
 - **category**: "bonds" / "commodities" / "currencies" / "market statistics" / "stocks" / "world indexes".
 Required if the component is editable.
 - **symbols** ( string ): List of symbols separated by pipe symbol.
 Required if the component is editable.
 Example: "CADUSD=X|MXNUSD=X|USDEUR=X".
-- **financial-list** ( string / required ): Id of the financial list in Financial Selector ( won't be required once the component fully supports the symbols attribute ).
 - **instrument-fields** ( array of strings / optional ): if not provided, all fields will be retrieved.
 Example: ```["instrument", "name", "lastPrice"]```
 - **type**: 'realtime' ( default ) / 'historical'.
 See 'Historical Data' section above.
 - **duration**: Day / Week / 1M ( default ) / 3M / 6M / 1Y / 5Y.
 Only used when type == 'historical'.
 See 'Historical Data' section above.
-- **symbol** ( string ): Only used when type == 'historical'. indicates which instrument from the list of historical data needs to be retrieved.
-Example: 'AAPL.0'.
 - **non-editable**: ( empty / optional ): If present, it indicates this component is not available for customization in the template editor.

 ### Events

 The component sends the following events:

-- **_instruments-received_**: Instruments for the financial list provided have been successfully received from Firebase.
-The component is ready to execute getting data by dispatching _start_ event on the component.
-- **_instruments-unavailable_**: Instruments were not able to be retrieved and the component will not be able to execute getting data.
-Potential reasons could be no network, required Firebase imports were not included in HTML page, or the financial list provided was not found.
+- **_configured_**: The component has initialized what it requires to and is ready to handle a _start_ event.
 - **_data-update_**: Data has been retrieved and the data object is provided in `event.detail`
 - **_data-error_**: The financial server responded with a Error and the object is provided in `event.detail`
 - **_request-error_**: There was a problem making the JSONP request to Financial server and the message object is provided in `event.detail`.

 The component is listening for the following events:

 - **_start_**: This event will initiate getting data from Financial server.
-It can be dispatch on the component when _instruments-received_ event has been fired as that event indicates the component successfully retrieved instruments and is ready to make a request to the Financial server to retrieve data.
+It can be dispatched on the component when _configured_ event has been fired as that event indicates the component has initialized what it requires to and is ready to make a request to the Financial server to retrieve data.